 - After Goht is defeated, the whole Snowhead area will begin turning back to normal.
 In the lake in Mountain Village (where the Smiths are) there are some lily pads and a lone Frog.
 We have to find the other four frogs and bring them here by talking to them with the Don Gero Mask on.
 When that is done, return here and talk to them using the mask to receive a Piece of a Heart.

-- To get it, you must light the torches in the Goron Shrine after you put the Elder's Son to sleep with the Goron Lullaby.
-After you have lit them all, the chandelier above will begin to spin.
-Next, use the Goron Mask to roll into each of the five jars that make up the chandelier until you break the one with the Rock Sirloin inside.
+- To get it, Link must light the torches in the Goron Shrine after he puts the Elder's Son to sleep with the Goron Lullaby.
+After Link has lit them all, the chandelier above will begin to spin.
+Next, use the Goron Mask to roll into each of the five jars that make up the chandelier until he breaks the one with the Rock Sirloin inside.

 |Fierce Deity Mask|